aleph2c/miros/docs/_sources/recipes.rst.txt

 .. code-block:: python

-  from miros.hsm import spy_on
+  from miros import spy_on
-  from miros.event import signals, return_status, Event
+  from miros import signals, return_status, Event

   @spy_on
   def <your_state_method_name>(self, e):